billlyzhaoyh/humanlayer-clone/README.md

 ```

 **States Created:**
-- Research: Research Needed, Research In Progress, Research In Review
+- Research: Research Needed, Research in Progress, Research in Review
-- Planning: Ready for Plan, Plan In Progress, Plan In Review
+- Planning: Ready for Plan, Plan in Progress, Plan in Review
 - Implementation: Ready for Dev, In Dev, Code Review

 ### `/setup-github-actions`